 The policy of Cylance is to respect and protect Personal Data collected or maintained by or on behalf of the Company.
-In furtherance of the Company’s commitment to this Policy, Cylance has certified to adhere to the Privacy Principles set forth in the US-EU Privacy Shield Framework (alternatively, "Accord") regarding Personal Data related to employees of Cylance resident in the European Economic Area ("EEA") and processed in support of Cylance human resources operations.
-Cylance adheres to the Privacy Shield principles as respectively agreed to by the U.S. Department of Commerce and the European Commission.
+In furtherance of the Company’s commitment to this Policy, Cylance has certified to adhere to the Privacy Principles set forth in the US-EU Privacy Shield Framework (alternatively, “Accord”) and the Swiss-U.S. Privacy Shield Framework regarding Personal Data related to employees of Cylance resident in the European Economic Area ("EEA") and Switzerland, respectively, and processed in support of Cylance human resources operations.
+Cylance adheres to the Privacy Shield principles as respectively agreed to by the U.S. Department of Commerce.
 With respect to Personal Data received or transferred pursuant to Privacy Shield, Cylance is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 The Company’s commitment to participate in the Privacy Shield program can be found at the following DOC website located at https://www.privacyshield.gov/list that officially lists all U.S. entities that have registered for the program.
-Cylance has further committed to cooperate with EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU in the context of the employment relationship.
+Cylance has further committed to cooperate with EU data protection authorities (DPAs) for EEA residents and with the Swiss Federal Data Protection and Information Commissioner for Swiss residents with regard to unresolved Privacy Shield complaints concerning human resources data transferred from the EU or Switzerland, respectively, in the context of the employment relationship.

-This Policy sets forth the principles under which Cylance manages the processing of Personal Data that it receives from its employees in the EEA in support of its human resources operations.
-In connection with Cylance human resources operations, Cylance may now and/or in the future transfer or provide access to Personal Data regarding employees of the EEA to the United States.
+This Policy sets forth the principles under which Cylance manages the processing of Personal Data that it receives from its employees in the EEA and Switzerland, in support of its human resources operations.
+In connection with Cylance human resources operations, Cylance may now and/or in the future transfer or provide access to Personal Data regarding employees of the EEA and Switzerland to the United States.

 In accordance with the Privacy Shield framework, this Policy contains provisions relating to the following data privacy principles, all of which are described in greater detail in Section 4 of this Policy and which are hereinafter referred to as the “Principles”: